2016 Francis Marion Memorial

 have to load your gun quickly from NON-standard ammo

 carriers, which will be supplied to you.
 Be prepared to

-carry as much as 35 rounds of ammo on your person, at one
+carry as much as 35 rounds of shotgun ammo on your person,

-- Slings must be attached to your weapon on ALL
+- Slings must be attached to your rifle and shotguns

 - As always, wear clothing and shoes appropriate to